Microsoft

 Agreements in Word native

 I worked on crafting content AI experience as part of 'Agreements' in Microsoft Word.
 My focus was on review and negotiation flows, which saw heavy AI investment and was one of the key offerings of the product.
-Currently in limited private preview, the solution has been adopted by over 30 large scale organisations since it's inception in December 2024.
+Currently in preview, the solution has been adopted by over 40+ large scale organisations since it's inception in December 2024.

 BACKGROUND